BPS Submodels of The Generalized Skyrme Model and How to Find Them: NEW SUBMODELS WITH TWO DERIVATIVE-TERMS

-There is a constraint equation which is equal to (\ref{eq:xiconstrained}), which then could lead to the compacton solution (\ref{compacton}).
-However, unlike case of the (new) first submodel, the Bogomolny equation here contains $\xi$ and coordinate $r$ and so implies solution for $\xi$,
+Additional consraint equatiom from Euler-Lagrange equation of the BPS Lagrangian density for $\xi$ is equal to equation (\ref{eq:xiconstrained}), which then could lead to the compacton solution (\ref{compacton}).
+However, unlike case in the subsection~\ref{first two-derivative}, the Bogomolny's equation here contains $\xi$ and coordinate $r$ and so implies solution for $\xi$,

-where $c_1$ a positive-valued constant and $c_2$ is an integer.
+where $c_1>0$ is a real constant and $c_2$ is an integer constant.
 Unfortunately, this solution satisfies the constraint equation (\ref{eq:xiconstrained}) only if $c_1=0$.
-Here $\xi$ is a constant and thus indentified, with $c_2=0$, as vacuum solution of the Skyrme model.
+Here $\xi$ is a constant and thus identified, with $c_2=0$, as the vacuum solution of the Skyrme model.